Pence says looking at other venues for Trump Tulsa rally

 Officials are considering other venues in Tulsa, Oklahoma, for President Donald Trump's first campaign rally since the coronavirus shutdown, Vice President Mike Pence said on Tuesday, as virus cases climb in Oklahoma and other states.

+A Trump campaign official, speaking on condition of anonymity, said later the rally would be held at the BOK Center arena in Tulsa as planned, "but the campaign is also considering other areas adjacent to the arena to allow the president to address even more people."
 Pence acknowledged the health risks of bringing so many people together - the campaign said it had received more than 1 million ticket requests - during an interview with Fox News.
-"It's all a work in progress.
-We've had such an overwhelming response that we're also looking at another venue.
-We're also looking at outside activities, and I know the campaign team will keep the public informed as that goes forward," Pence said.

-"But it's one of the reasons that we're going to do the temperature screening and we're going to provide hand sanitizers and provide masks for people that are attending."
-Pence said officials were discussing options with Oklahoma's governor.

 - READ MORE ON: